Pokerole-Software-Development/Pokerole-Data/readme.md

 # Credits and Contacts

+- Needless to say, Pokemon is owned by Nintendo
-- I can be contacted through Github (here) or Discord where my username is Willowlark#2359.
+- I can be contacted through Github (here) or Discord where my username is Willowlark#2359 as the primary maintainer.
 - The original data (`raw/PokeroleBot`) that was used to generate the base dataset was compiled out of the book by Shadeslayer into this [repository](https://github.com/XShadeSlayerXx/PokeRole-Discord.py-Base).
 - `raw/XMLDump` was dumped by SirIntellegence(Brain-Storm.exe) and is sourced from [this repository](https://github.com/SirIntellegence/pokerole-tools/releases/tag/v0.0.0)
 - Box sprites were compiled from this [repository](https://github.com/msikma/pokesprite).
 - Home sprites were ripped from [the spriter's resource](https://www.spriters-resource.com/nintendo_switch/pokemonhome/).
 - [Pokerole](https://www.pokeroleproject.com/) was written by it's own team, check them out.
-- Needless to say, Pokemon is owned by Nintendo
+They provided the Booksprites as well.
+- Pokemon Shuffle style tokens were provided by Shaedn on this Discord